 Considering the uncertainties of phase values, these are unsurprisingly dependent on the constituent's amplitude.
-Because JPL native products are in a CM frame, the constituent amplitudes are larger at the time of ETERNA analysis than those using ESA and CODE products which are both provided in a CE frame.
-For the ESA and CODE solution, this results in up to an order of magnitude increase in phase uncertainties for "weaker" diurnal constituents in the region: N_2 , O_1 , P_1 , Q_1 (Figure 8).
+JPL native products show a significant advantage in this case when compared to ESA and CODE due to differences in frames: CM (JPL) and CE (ESA and CODE).
+This results in up to an order of magnitude increase in phase uncertainties for "weaker" diurnal constituents in the region: N_2 , O_1 , P_1 , Q_1 (Figure 8).

 In general, this frame effect is directly related to centre of mass correction (CMC) specific to the constituent's CMC vector in comparison to the total theoretical OTL vector.
-If applying a CMC correction to the constituents with amplitude, phase STD values will decrease in a CM frame solution.
+If applying a CMC correction to the constituent increases its amplitude, phase STD values will decrease in CM-frame solution.
 This is critically important for the constituents with amplitudes below 0.5 mm, as phase uncertainty increases significantly below this threshold.
 The most significant exception in our dataset is P_1 in the up component which has a much larger amplitude in CE frame (Figure 8, right in top and bottom).

 Converting CE products to CM (Figure 8, bottom) was done to demonstrate that the changes in phase uncertainty are indeed introduced by the smaller amplitudes in the CE frame.
-While this holds true, it is obvious that the P_1 up phase uncertainty increases, as was expected based on comparison with the JPL solutions.
-GLONASS K_1 up phase uncertainties show almost an order of magnitude increase in the CM frame while having unexpectedly small values in CE.
+While this holds true, it is obvious that not only does the P1 up phase uncertainty increase, as was expected based on comparison with JPL solutions.
+GLONASS K_1 up phase uncertainties show almost an order of magnitude increase in CM frame while having unexpectedly small values in CE.
 This is a direct cause of GLONASS solution having larger K_1 up amplitudes in CE and smaller in CM with both CODE and ESA.